justinduckett/portfolio/enterprise-analytics.md

 I authored and secured approval for the 67-page PIA, which standardized rules for cross-domain tracking and data collection.
 This centralized approach drastically reduced the compliance burden on product teams, ensuring all data collection was secure and privacy-focused.

-**2. Enterprise Tagging Implementation**
+**2. Technical Implementation: GTM, Data Layer, and Cross-Domain Tagging**

-I configured Google Tag Manager (GTM) containers across all public domains.
-This included implementing a best-in-class data layer strategy to structure key user information (e.g., completion status, attribution) and ensure consistent data integrity in GA4.
+I configured GTM containers across all ontario.ca domains, implementing a best-in-class data layer strategy to structure key user information (e.g., completion status, attribution) and ensure consistent data integrity in GA4.
+I then implemented linker parameters and domain configurations within GTM to maintain intact user sessions across ontario.ca and separate service domains, enabling a unified journey view.

-**3. Cross-Domain Tracking Configuration**
+**3. Data Visualization and Marketing Impact**

-Addressing the core technical challenge, I implemented linker parameters and domain configurations within GTM to ensure user sessions remained intact as they moved between Ontario.ca and separate service domains (e.g., gov.on.ca, payment platforms, etc.), providing a continuous journey view.
+I collaborated with marketing and product teams to define high-value service completions as GA4 Key Events.
+These were strategically passed to Google Ads to improve automated bidding, targeting, and overall campaign performance.
+To visualize the cross-domain success, I created Looker Studio reports that mapped the full goal funnel for top Service Ontario applications, demonstrating drop-off points across different government domains for optimization.

 ![Goal funnel](assets/goal-funnel-1.jpg)